kaycet/twitch-stream-swapper/README.md

 ### Building Icons

 Icons are required for Chrome Web Store submission.

+**Quick start:**
+1. Create `icons/icon-source.svg` with your icon design
+2. Run `npm install` to install dependencies
+3. Run `npm run generate-icons` to generate all PNG sizes

-See `ICONS.md` for generation instructions.
+See `ICONS.md` for detailed instructions and design guidelines.

 ### Using Vibe Kanban